noobzero1337/Crazy-Snake-Game/README.md

 v1.2
 New Update
-- Now Can play on Android Too.
+- Now can play on Android too.
+- Fixing some bugs.
-- Adjustment for state management.
+- Adjustment for states management.

 Credit by noobzero1337